Practice overview

 Commercial disputes

-Bobby is a busy and successful commercial practitioner.
-He regularly appears in extremely high-value and highly-complex commercial disputes.
+Bobby is a standout performer at the Commercial bar, and specialises in high-value and complex commercial disputes.

 He also has substantial experience of commercial interim remedies, including obtaining – or setting aside – freezing and proprietary injunctions.
 He is also experienced in committal applications.